tirthparikh/TemPy-docs/source/index.html.md

 TemPy offers clean syntax for building pages in pure python.
 Every TemPy object is a container of other objects, when rendered TemPy objects will produce an html tag containing the `str` representation of all his children.

-TemPy objects can be arranged togheter dynamically to build the DOM tree.
-Every TemPy instance is a node of the DOM, and can be father or child of other TemPy onbjects.
+TemPy objects can be arranged together dynamically to build the DOM tree.
+Every TemPy instance is a node of the DOM, and can be father or child of other TemPy objects.

 Every HTML tag have his corresponding TemPy class, to create a tag just instantiate the TemPy class: `Div()` will produce an object that can contain other objects (TemPy objects or not) and can be rendered into and HTML string.